 The Citadel (full name The Military College of South Carolina)l was established as a senior military college in 1842 by the state’s legislative body.
 Citadel’s campus in Charleston is home to approximately 3,550 students.
 The Citadel is ranked among the best colleges for veterans.
 The student body at the Citadel is recognized as one of the biggest uniformed bodies in the nation.

 8. American Military University

-American Military University offers one of the best degrees for intelligence analysis that can be completed entirely online.
-American Military University’s BA in Intelligence Studies requires degree candidates to complete 120 semester credits, of which American Military University accepts up to 90 eligible transfer credits.
+AMU offers one of the best degrees for intelligence analysis that can be completed entirely online.
+American Military University’s BA in Intelligence Studies requires degree candidates to complete 120-semester credits, of which American Military University accepts up to 90 eligible transfer credits.
 AMU offers students a variety of concentrations in this undergraduate degree program in Asian Studies, Terrorism Studies, Counter and criminal Intelligence, Middle East Studies, Cyber studies, Latin America, General, Geospatial Intelligence, and Intelligence analysis, Collection and Operations.
 Students complete the degree with a senior seminar in intelligence studies.
 Students can enroll in this degree program throughout the year with available dates each month.